-Tilda Swinton and Dakota Johnson shine in Suspiria.
-Luca Guadagnino’s remake of Dario Argento’s classic horror is a visually stunning work of art and a clever analysis of human nature.
+Tilda Swinton and Dakota Johnson shine in Luca Guadagnino’s Suspiria (2018), a stunning Dario Argento remake and a clever analysis of human nature.

 On the day of Suspiria‘s world premiere at the 75th Venice International Film Festival, the press conference for Luca Guadagnino‘s remake kicked off with an apology.
 Said apology came in the form of a three-sheet long letter addressed “to the esteemed ladies and gentlemen of the press” that appeared to have been written by Lutz Ebersdorf, the 82 years old actor credited for playing therapist Jozef Klemperer in the film.
 The letter – that is, the actor’s apology for not being able to make it to the premiere – was surprisingly met with a mix of puzzled looks and stifled giggles.